thanhtungtav4/ecommerce.io/wp-content/plugins/woo-variation-swatches/README.txt

 >It you’re looking for a great product with superlative support then look no further!'

 [Ruben Zuidervaart](https://wordpress.org/support/topic/does-what-it-should-with-no-issues/):
-> 'It just works, and the support is also pretty damn good for something that they offer for free.
+> 'It just works, and the support is also pretty damn good for something that they offer for free.'

->Leaving a 5/5 is the least I could do 🙂'
+> 'Leaving a 5/5 is the least I could do 🙂'

 [cl4udio](https://wordpress.org/support/topic/good-support-278/):
 > 'I like this plugin!
 Works great and the customer support is the best.
 Love it!'